jsx-eslint/eslint-plugin-react/docs/rules/no-arrow-function-lifecycle.md

+# react/no-arrow-function-lifecycle

-# Lifecycle methods should be methods on the prototype, not class fields (`react/no-arrow-function-lifecycle`)
+📝 Lifecycle methods should be methods on the prototype, not class fields.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).